 While both chatbots may seem similar at first glance, they’re actually based on completely different platforms under the hood.

 For instance, Bing Chat relies on OpenAI’s GPT-4 language model.
 That’s technically a more advanced model than ChatGPT, thanks to Microsoft’s $10 billion investment in OpenAI.
-Google has LaMDA instead, which it developed in-house.
+Google initially empowered Bard with LaMDA instead, a language model the company developed in-house.
+Since May 2023, however, Bard has started using the newer and supposedly more capable PaLM 2 model.
 As for how they stack up against each other, OpenAI’s prior GPT-3 model boasted 175 billion parameters while Google’s LaMDA stood at 137 billion in early 2022.

 Google's language model hasn't been tested by the public until now.

 It’s worth noting you can’t compare large language models based on their parameters alone as the quality of training also matters.
 That said, Bing Chat and GPT-4 have a clear lead on paper and that may explain why Google has imposed many restrictions on Bard.

 Google Bard vs Bing Chat: Languages, image generation, coding

 In terms of language support, it’s tough to award a winner.
 Bard only supported English at one point, but has now gained the ability to understand and reply in over 40 languages.
 Bing Chat, meanwhile, doesn’t have a limit and can also understand some fringe dialects.

 Bing Chat also has one more advantage over Bard: it can generate images.
 It’s not as capable as Midjourney, an AI tool dedicated to this task, but it still does a good enough job.
 Here’s an example: